rzitowsky/exploratory_data_analysis/README.md

-# exploratory_data_analysis
+# Coursera - Exploratory Data Analysis
-For the Coursera course on Exploratory Data Analysis
+Welcome to my github page for the Coursera course on Exploratory Data Analysis